jmiao24/BMI-881-2021Fall/summary/11_majumder.md

 3. Can they use computer vision to really use the figure as input for their method?

 ## Take away from discussion
+1. Fisher's claim is that t-test statistics is like the test statistics for permutation test.